Cover Reveal Coming Soon

 By Carol Cram

-In the smoke-choked streets of 1890s Briarstown, a fictional Yorkshire mill town, Eliza Kingwell fights to survive in a home filled with hardship.
-When her dream of escape is crushed by a devastating loss, she turns to an unlikely lifeline: a local singing competition.
-With nothing left to lose, she gathers a ragtag group of working-class women to form a choir—and sets her sights on a cash prize that could change their lives forever.
+In the dreary streets of 1890s Briarstown, a fictional Yorkshire mill town, Eliza Kingwell fights to survive in a home filled with hardship.
+When a devastating loss crushes her plan to escape with her five daughters, she turns to an unlikely lifeline: a local singing competition.
+With nothing left to lose, she gathers a feisty group of working-class women to form a choir—and sets her sights on a cash prize that could change her life forever.

-Meanwhile, Ruth Henton—once a star on the London stage, now disgraced by scandal—returns to her hometown in search of purpose and redemption.
-As fate would have it, Ruth becomes a judge in the very competition Eliza hopes to win.
+Meanwhile, Ruth Henton—once Eliza’s best friend and now a star on the London stage—is disgraced by scandal and must find new purpose and redemption.
+As fate would have it, Ruth becomes a judge in the very competition Eliza needs to win.

-As Eliza’s choir trains for their chance at glory, secrets simmer, friendships deepen, and long-buried wounds come to the surface.
+While Eliza’s choir trains for its chance at glory, secrets simmer, friendships deepen, and long-buried wounds surface.
 In a time and place where women’s voices are too often ignored, The Choir is a triumphant story of music, sisterhood, and reclaiming power.

 Advance Praise